“It’s not only the genes that make us”

 • Ziegler AN, Feng Q, Chidambaram S, Testai JM, Kumari E, Rothbard DE, Constancia M, Sandovici I, Cominski T, Pang K, Gao N, Wood TL, Levison SW (2019).
 Insulin-like Growth Factor II: An Essential Adult Stem Cell Niche Constituent in Brain and Intestine.
 Stem Cell Reports 12: 816-830.

 • Sandovici I, Hammerle CM, Cooper WN, Smith NH, Tarry-Adkins JL, Dunmore BJ, Bauer J, Andrews SR, Yeo GS, Ozanne SE, Constância M (2016).
 Ageing is associated with molecular signatures of inflammation and type 2 diabetes in rat pancreatic islets.
 Diabetologia 59: 502-511.

-Ferron SR, Radford EJ, Domingo-Muelas A, Kleine I, Ramme A, Gray D, Sandovici I, Constancia M, Ward A, Menheniott TR & Ferguson-Smith AC (2015).
-Differential genomic imprinting regulates paracrine and autocrine of IGF2 in mouse adult neurogenesis.
+• Ferrón SR, Radford EJ, Domingo-Muelas A, Kleine I, Ramme A, Gray D, Sandovici I, Constancia M, Ward A, Menheniott TR, Ferguson-Smith AC (2015).
+Differential genomic imprinting regulates paracrine and autocrine roles of IGF2 in mouse adult neurogenesis.
 Nat.
-Commun (in press).
+Commun.
+6: 8265.